 "You can't see the forest for the trees" holds true in more ways than one.
-The features of a forest ecosystem range from the obvious -- enormous trees -- to the obscured -- creatures camouflaged, hidden in branches or burrowed underground -- to the invisible -- essential microorganisms and nutrients.
-A forest ecosystem, in fact, encompasses all the interdependent living and nonliving components of a forest community and their environment, functioning as a balanced system.
+The characteristics of forest ecosystems range from the obvious -- enormous trees -- to the obscured -- creatures camouflaged, hidden in branches or burrowed underground -- to the invisible -- essential microorganisms and nutrients.
+A forest ecosystem definition, in fact, encompasses all the interdependent living and nonliving components of a forest community and their environment, functioning as a balanced system.

 Soil and Underground Layer